vivekpal1/masterlinux/src/README.md

 ## Prerequisites

-There are no essential prerequrements for this course.
+There are no essential pre-requirements for this course.
 You can start with a very basic knowledge of Computers.
-But here are the few things you should keep in mind before taking this course.
+But here are a few things you should keep in mind before taking this course.

-### Software requrements
+### Software requirements

 - Any device to read this documentation
 - A Linux Desktop OS is required such as Ubuntu, Fedora, Debian, Manjaro, openSUSE, etc. But if you are not comfortable with it, don't worry we are going to install a Linux Distro in this tutorial.